lxc/incus/doc/api-extensions.md

 Through the `lxc network list-allocations` command and the `--project <PROJECT> | --all-projects` flags, you can list all the used IP addresses, hardware addresses (for instances), resource URIs and whether it uses NAT for each `instance`, `network`, `network forward` and `network load-balancer`.

+## `zfs_delegate`
+This implements a new `zfs.delegate` volume Boolean for volumes on a ZFS storage driver.
+When enabled and a suitable system is in use (requires ZFS 2.2 or higher), the ZFS dataset will be delegated to the container, allowing for its use through the `zfs` command line tool.